-Specifically, we construct censored density forecasts by recursively fitting censored normal, t, two-piece normal (2PN), and two-piece t (2Pt) densities to the MPC and FRB historical forecast errors.
-These four censored densities are fitted unconditionally, albeit recursively adding an extra observation each quarter, to the historical forecast error data dating back to 1998q1 for the UK and to 1974q2 for the US.
-That is, expanding estimation windows are used.
-By way of contrast, and following actual practice by the FOMC and the Bank of England, we compare these densities with uncensored Gaussian density forecasts fitted to rolling samples of historical forecast errors over 20-year (in the US) and 10-year (in the UK) windows.
+We construct censored density forecasts by recursively fitting censored normal, t, two-piece normal (2PN), and two-piece t (2Pt) densities to the MPC and FRB historical forecast errors.
+These four censored densities are fitted unconditionally, both recursively adding an extra observation each quarter and using rolling windows.
+That is, expanding and rolling estimation windows of the historical forecast errors are used dating back to